Rwang0316/protein-recipe-ratings/README.md

 The **difference in mean average rating** between recipes with high protein density and recipes with low protein density.

 This statistic is appropriate because our research question asks whether one group of recipes tends to receive **higher ratings on average**.
 Comparing the difference in group means directly measures this relationship.

+### Why a Permutation Test?

+A permutation test is appropriate because we do not assume any particular distribution for recipe ratings.
+Instead of relying on theoretical assumptions, the permutation test builds a **null distribution directly from the data** by randomly shuffling ratings across the protein density groups.
+This allows us to evaluate whether the observed difference in mean ratings could reasonably occur if protein density and ratings were unrelated.

 ### Significance Level